-▲ You must pass one of either AC2091 Financial reporting or AC2097 Management accounting before taking AC3193 Accounting theory and you must take the other course at the same time as or before.
+▲ You must pass one of either AC2091 Financial reporting or AC2097 Management accounting before taking AC3193 Accounting: markets and organisations and you must take the other course at the same time as or before.

 ▲ You can only take FN3142 Quantitative finance at the same time as or after FN2190 Asset pricing and financial markets, not before.